yuanyue-liu-group/EDI/web/index.md

 # Example

-Here is the point-defect-limited mobility in transition metal dichalcogenides calculated with EDI.
+Here is the point-defect-limited mobility in monolayer transition metal dichalcogenides calculated with EDI.
+The defect concentration is $10^{12} cm^{-2}$.

   {:refdef: style="text-align: center;"}
    ![fig2](./figs/fig2.png){:height="552px" width="830px"}
   {: refdef}

-Here is the matrix element of carrier scattering by the defect in above systems.
+Here is the matrix element of carrier scattering by the defect in above systems of EDI with chalcogen vacancy.

   {:refdef: style="text-align: center;"}